 Stan Bounev is the founder and CEO of VeriClouds.
 He is on a mission for solving identity fraud.
 Stan has over 20 years of product management experience in technology and financial services organizations solving a multitude of problems in identity and cybersecurity.

 VeriClouds is a cybersecurity and data company that provides user context services to secure systems’ access and minimize account takeover attacks.
-The company performs compliance checks against NIST 800-63B guidance.
+The company detects the use of known compromised credentials and compliance checks against NIST 800-63B guidance.

 Chris Olive is a seasoned and passionate cybersecurity strategist, evangelist, consultant, trusted advisor, and hands-on technologist with over two decades of cybersecurity consulting experience in the US/UK governments, the Fortune 500, and large international companies all over the world.
 Chris has primary expertise in Identity Access Management and Identity Governance & Administration along with professional experience and expertise in Ethic Hacking & Penetration Testing, Secure Development, and Data Security & Encryption.
 Chris is a frequent writer, speaker, and evangelist on a wide range of cybersecurity topics.